 Dallas officer tells 911: 'I thought it was my apartment'

-DALLAS – The former Dallas police officer who fatally shot an unarmed black man in his own home told a 911 dispatcher "I thought it was my apartment" nearly 20 times as she waited for emergency responders to arrive, according to a 911 recording obtained by a Dallas TV station.
+DALLAS – The former Dallas police officer who fatally shot an unarmed black man in his own home told a 911 dispatcher "I thought it was my apartment" nearly 20 times as she waited for emergency responders to arrive, according to a recording of the call obtained by a Dallas TV station.

-Guyger, who is white, is charged in the September 2018 killing of Botham Jean and is set to go to trial later this year.
+Guyger, who is white, is charged in the killing of Botham Jean and is set to go to trial later this year.
 She has said she entered Jean's apartment, thinking it was her own, and fatally shot him.
+The department fired her in the weeks following the shooting.

 On the call, Guyger can be heard apologizing to Jean, who was a 26-year-old native of the Caribbean island of St. Lucia who worked in Dallas for an accounting and consulting firm.

 WFAA hasn't said how it obtained the recording.

-The Dallas Police Department didn't immediately respond to Associated Press phone and email messages Tuesday morning seeking verification of the recording.
+Dallas police did not authorize the audio's release and the department has opened an internal affairs investigation into the matter, said Senior Cpl.
+Melinda Gutierrez.
+The department again declined to provide the recording to The Associated Press in response to a public records request, saying Tuesday it is exempt as part of an ongoing criminal case.

+A spokeswoman for the Dallas County District Attorney's office declined comment on the tape or say whether prosecutors are conducting their own leak investigation, citing a judge's gag order in the case.
+One of Guyger's lawyers, Toby Shook, also declined to comment.

 Attorney Daryl Washington, who is representing Jean's family, noted that Guyger did not tell the operator she was afraid of Jean or that she thought he was an intruder.